The Trick is to Die Young, as Old as Possible

 Jeff was kind enough to offer his laundry utilities which we took advantage of and did our last load of clothes.
 Jeff brought us out at least 100 movies to watch while we are on this trip while also carrying out our broken computer that he fixed, man this guy is handy!
 Like I said, I count our blessings every day.
 Someone is watching out for us and Jeff and his family were those little angels that helped us out in a time of need.

 Pat and I had made a plan to hook up the camper very quickly as to get our truck out of the road in front of Jeff's house.
-The way Pat has it wedged in his driveway, he has to leave the front end in the middle of the road while cars zoom across a hill and see us with great surprise.
+The way Pat has it wedged in his driveway, he has to leave the front end of the truck in the middle of the road while cars zoom across a hill and see us with great surprise.
 We didn't want anyone to get hurt, so speed was our intention.

 As always, I got everything finished on the inside as Pat took care of the outside.
 I can't even count how many times I have forgotten something like leaving the pull out cabinet unlocked only to find our entire canned goods selection scattered about the camper on our next stop.
 This is common for me, but Pat NEVER forgets anything (MacGyver is always prepared).

 We both looked at each other and agreed that everything was complete as we jumped into the truck.
-Pat pulled the rig out of the slanted drive way about 6 feet before we heard a strange sound.
+Pat pulled the rig out of the slanted driveway about 6 feet before we heard a strange sound.
 Pat yelled "What in the hell is that?!"
 I had no idea so I jumped out and looked at the back of the truck and saw the bikes jumping around.
 I told Pat that I thought the bikes were scrapping on the back of the truck.

 He continued out of the drive which stopped the noise after a second.
 We turned down a side street to repair what had been damaged when we heard this loud metal on concrete scrapping again.
 (I am laughing to myself so hard right now) Pat gave me the look of death as he leaped from his seat to assess the situation.